What are my rights?

 If the deceased had a bank account in their name alone, notify the bank.
 Banks may release a small amount of money to a surviving spouse before the estate is settled, but they aren’t required to.
 They’ll typically pay funeral expenses directly if presented with the bill.

 There are certain assets where the holder can choose (or designate) a beneficiary to receive proceeds when they pass away.
 Common examples are life insurance policies or retirement benefit plans.
-If you’re a designated beneficiary, contact the bank or trust company to learn what documents you need to claim what’s owed to you.
-The bank or trust company should directly transfer the proceeds to you.
+If you’re a designated beneficiary, contact the policy or plan holder to learn what documents they want to see to pay out what’s owed to you.
+The policy or plan holder should directly transfer the proceeds to you.
 This money passes outside of the will.

 Survivor’s pensions and benefits